 Click the [Report] button to display the USGS StreamStats PDF report showing the streamflow statistics and peak flows.
 This PDF report is also appended to the Map Data Layers panel data listing for easy retrieval.

 The Map Data Layers panel also lists the downloaded shapefile layers that were generated by USGS StreamStats.
 These layers are GIS attributed and contain the computed results.
+Expand the group to see the details of the loaded layers.

 Frequently Asked Questions